lfaoro/Submit-Recordings/README.md

 - Download the *Submit Recordings.zip* from the [latest GitHub release](https://github.com/GFISoftware/Submit-Recordings/releases)
 - Unzip *Submit Recordings.zip*
 - Run the *Submit Recordings.lnk* file

+> NOTE: The first time you run *Submit-Recordings* instead of the case number insert the parameter *BACKUP* `Please enter your case number i.e. GFI-XXXX-XXXX: BACKUP` This will backup all your previous remote session recordings in the *Sessions-Backup* folder.

 ## Communication
 - If you **need help**, [send me a tweet](<https://twitter.com/leonarth>)